Avalanche stability transition in interacting quasiperiodic systems: Open system decay rate

-In Fig.~\ref{fig:ratevsw}, we show the 80th percentile value of the decay rate in the quasi-periodic spin chain.
-Starting from $L=8$, a common intersection at $W_c\sim 7-8$ emerges.
+In Fig.~\ref{fig:ratevsw}, we show the scaled ``typical'' decay rate in the random and the quasiperiodic spin chains.
+For the random model, the curves drift smoothly as $L$ grows larger, without any clear common intersections of the curves (within the error bars).
+On the other hand, the result of the quasiperiodic model is qualitatively different, with a common intersection at $W_c\sim 7-8$ emerging for $L\geq8$.
 As a result, for $W < W_c$, the decay rate varies with $L$ faster than $4^{-L}$, indicating an avalanche instability.
 The quite small sizes of our simulation naturally raise a question of whether these intersections really converge to a finite $W_c$ or they drift to infinity, ruling out any true MBL.
-To determine how the avalanche landmark evolves in large systems, we plot in Fig.~\ref{fig:rateVsL} the decay rate with respect to $L$.
+To determine how the avalanche landmark evolves in large systems, we plot in Fig.~\ref{fig:rateVsL} the decay rate with respect to $L$ for the quasiperiodic model.
 Here, a decreasing (increasing) function indicates MBL (ETH) while the minimum marks the finite-size avalanche criticality.
-For $W>8$, within numerical fluctuations, the scaled decay rates decrease monotonically for all values of $L$, implying that $W\sim 7-8$ is the upper bound for avalanche instability in the thermodynamic limit; while for $W=7.69$, a broad minimum emerges starting at $L=10$, indicating that the avalanche landmark most likely saturates for $L\geq 10$.
-In Fig.~\ref{fig:intersections}, we plot the intersecting $W$ also with the system length $L$ and compare with the random model.
-Data points are calculated by fitting each $L$ and $L+2$ curves near their intersection with linear or quadratic functions in the $\log\left(4^LP_{80}(1/\tau)\right)$-$\log W$ plane, with the intersection point as the shared parameter.
-For the random model, the intersection drifts continuously with $L$ but appears to slows down near $L=12, W=17$.
-From this fact, Ref.~\cite{Morningstar2022} postulates a possible thermodynamic avalanche landmark.
-For our quasi-periodic model, this indicator is much sharper as one can see that the convergence of the intersections starts at smaller $L$ and lower value of disorder strength $W$ than the random spin chain.
-Another prominent distinction is that the avalanche landmark is much closer to the finite-size MBL transition obtained through the level statistics data for the quasi-random spin chain (dashed lines in Fig.~\ref{fig:intersections}).
-This is in contrast to the random case where the avalanche instability can happen deep in the finite-size MBL phase \cite{Morningstar2022}, thus raising some questions about the thermodynamic MBL.
-Our bath coupling results, on the other hand, suggest that for the quasi-periodic model, the finite-size MBL transition is much more likely to survive in the thermodynamic limit.
+For $W>8$, within numerical fluctuations, the scaled decay rates decrease monotonically for all values of $L$, implying that $W\sim 7-8$ is an overestimation for avalanche instability in the thermodynamic limit; while for $W=7.69$, a broad minimum emerges starting at $L=10$, indicating that the avalanche landmark most likely saturates for $L\geq 10$.